HuemulSolutions/enola/docs/faq.md

 **Answer:**

-Enola-AI is designed to be flexible and extensible:
+Yes, Enola-AI is designed to be flexible and extensible:

-- **API Access:** Use Enola-AI's API to integrate with other tools or platforms.
+- **API Access:** Use Enola-AI's SDK library to integrate with other tools or platforms.
 - **Custom Integrations:** You can build your own custom integrations based on your application's requirements.

 ---